python/typing/docs/spec/enums.rst

 Enum classes can be defined using a "class syntax" or a "function syntax".
-The function syntax offers several ways to specify enum members: names passed as individual arguments, a list of names, a tuple of names, or a string of comma-delimited names, or a string of space-delimited names.
+The function syntax offers several ways to specify enum members: names passed as individual arguments, a list or tuple of names, a string of comma-delimited or space-delimited names, a list or tuple of tuples that contain name/value pairs, and a dictionary of name/value items.

 Type checkers should support the class syntax, but the function syntax (in is various forms) is optional::